ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/windows-management.md

+Windows Management
 ---

-title: "Windows Management"
-weight: 10
-description: "This section describes the design decisions associated with management of Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with management of Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Windows 10 and 11 can be managed via Intune or Microsoft Endpoint Configuration Manager (MECM), or a combination of both.
 The configuration of Windows management will depend upon which technologies are available to organisations and whether a hybrid deployment is required.